apostrophecms/docs/docs/tutorials/rich-text-extension-deep-dive.md

   },
 },
 ```
 The `watch` object contains a function that monitors changes to the `active` property.
-When `active` changes to `true`, the numbers of characters are recalculated using the methods in this script and the mixin.
+When `active` changes to `true`, the number of characters is recalculated using the methods in this script and the mixin.

 ```javascript
 methods: {